-Equifax to pay up to $650 million in data breach settlement
+Equifax to pay up to $700 million in U.S. data breach settlement

 The company has also agreed to bolster its security practices and have its policies assessed regularly by a third party.

-Reporting by Pete Schroeder; Editing by Peter Cooney
+Reporting by Pete Schroeder; Editing by Peter Cooney, Susan Heavey and Nick Zieminski